VegaASM/V-Elf-Disc-Drive-Lighter/README.md

 HOW TO COMPILE:

 1. Use PyiiASMH (RAW ASM option) to compile elf.s.
-Currently, the source has not been tested for compilation on devkitPPC binutils.

 2. Once compiled, make a binary file (named boot.elf) on a Hex Editor using the compiled byte code.